One-loop QED and Weak Corrections to $\gamma \gamma \to H^\pm H^\mp$ in the Inert Doublet Model: Conclusions

 We have evaluated the impact of quantum effects on charged scalar pair production in photon-photon collisions.
 Our numerical results demonstrate that the $\gamma\gamma$ collision mode can exceed the $e^+e^-$ mode in production rate under comparable kinematic conditions, owing to the presence of contact and $t/u$-channel contributions.
 Near the production threshold, the NLO corrections can be particularly large, in some cases reaching or even surpassing 100\%, and thus play a decisive role in shaping the expected cross sections.

 A key insight from our analysis is the strong dependence of the production cross section and the size of quantum corrections on the collision energy and charged scalar mass.
 Increasing the collider energy from 250 GeV to 1 TeV results in a substantial reduction of the leading-order cross section; however, higher energies enable the exploration of parameter regions where the charged scalar is heavier, and the presence of large trilinear scalar couplings $|\lambda_{h^0H^+H^-}|$ can result in significant quantum effects, especially for the box diagrams that contain $\lambda_{h^0H^+H^-}^2$.
 Notably, near the 1 TeV threshold, the corrections can be very large: up to $+180\%$ in scenario I, $+120\%$ in scenario II, and $+60\%$ in scenario III, driven predominantly by triangle and box diagrams sensitive to the scalar self-couplings.
+These enhanced corrections underscore the importance of including NLO effects for precise phenomenological predictions.\\ The process $\gamma\gamma \to H^\pm H^\mp$ studied in this work provides information that is highly complementary to Higgs precision measurements at the LHC and its high-luminosity upgrade.
+While Higgs observables such as $h^{0}\to\gamma\gamma$ and di-Higgs production probe the effects of inert scalars indirectly through loop corrections, photon--photon collisions offer direct sensitivity to the charged scalar sector via pair production, supplemented by sizable radiative effects sensitive to the scalar potential parameters.
+In particular, potential deviations observed in Higgs boson loop-induced observables at the HL-LHC could be correlated with enhanced electroweak corrections in charged scalar pair production at photon colliders.
+Such correlations would provide a powerful discriminator between the IDM and other new-physics scenarios with extended scalar sectors, thereby strengthening the physics case for combining Higgs precision studies with $\gamma\gamma \to H^\pm H^\mp$ measurements at future lepton and photon colliders.

-These enhanced corrections underscore the importance of including NLO effects for precise phenomenological predictions. \\ Our detailed parameter space analysis reveals that the magnitude and sign of the radiative corrections are highly sensitive to the masses of the charged scalar and other IDM parameters, such as the scalar trilinear couplings.
+Our detailed parameter space analysis reveals that the magnitude and sign of the radiative corrections are highly sensitive to the masses of the charged scalar and other IDM parameters, such as the scalar trilinear couplings.
 We find that the corrections can be either positive or negative, depending on the collider energy and specific benchmark points, emphasizing the need for careful theoretical modeling in experimental analyses.

 In conclusion, the $\gamma\gamma \to H^\pm H^\mp$ process serves as a highly promising channel for investigating the inert scalar sector, particularly at future high-energy photon colliders.
 The sizable quantum corrections elucidated in this work highlight their critical role in accurately predicting production rates and discerning the signatures of inert scalar particles.
 Our results offer valuable guidance for experimental design and analysis strategies aimed at probing the extended scalar sector beyond the SM, and underscore the necessity of incorporating full NLO corrections in theoretical predictions to maximize discovery potential.\\